pathwaycom/llm-app/examples/pipelines/demo-question-answering/README.md

 First, you can try adding your files and seeing changes in the index.
 To test index updates, simply add more files to the `data` folder.

 If you are using Google Drive or other sources, simply upload your files there.

+### Using the UI
+This pipeline includes a simple ui written in Streamlit.
+After you run the pipeline with `docker compose up`, you can access the UI at `http://localhost:8501`.
+This UI uses the `/v1/pw_ai_answer` endpoint to answer your questions.